flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 In the end, the last straw was when the security system of the PlayStation 3 was hacked, as it contained the **private keys used to decrypt PSP executables** (the PS3's OS includes a PSP emulator).
 This allowed anyone to sign user-land software and embed a kernel exploit to produce CFW installers and/or CFW loaders, for instance.

 In recent developments, it was discovered that the latest firmware contains a kernel exploit during the boot process, which could be used to kickstart a CFW of choice.
-This was packaged in an solution called **Infinity 2** `r cite("anti_piracy-davee")`.
+This was packaged in an solution called **Infinity 2** [@anti_piracy-davee].

 `r close_tabs()`